The best upright vacuum 2025: powerful vacuums for deeper cleaning

 Reasons to avoid

-If you're in the UK the best budget upright vacuum you can get is the Hoover HL5, which undercuts its main rival by almost £100.
-It comes in a standard spec, which we've reviewed, and a pet version that comes with a motorized pet tool.
+If you're in the UK the best budget upright vacuum you can get is the Hoover HL5, which is affordable even at full price, but these days is regularly heavily discounted further.
+It comes in a standard spec, which is the model we reviewed, and a pet version that comes with a motorized pet tool.
 If looks are important to you, the Pets edition is available in a yellow/blue colorway, whereas this Homes edition is in a grey/red.
+Performance-wise there's no difference between the two.

 Read more: Hoover HL5 Push&Lift Upright Vacuum Cleaner review

-The best premium upright vacuum
+The best upright vacuum for pet hair

 Specifications